clhenrick/portfolio/_posts/blog/2016-12-12-d3-v4-general-update-pattern-punchcard-chart.md

 });
 {% endhighlight %}

-Similar to the `dispatch.on("load.menu")`, here we use the name space `"load.chart"` to ensure that our callback is fired which sets up the chart.
+Similar to `"load.menu"`, here we use the name space `"load.chart"` to ensure that our chart generating callback is invoked when `"load"` is fired.
 Within the callback we get `map` as a parameter, but we don't actually need to use it here.
-This is because we can set up our x and y scales, x and y axis creators, svg with a main group element and child group elements for our axises.
-The only scale we haven't set a domain for is our y scale, which we'll do in our chart update code block.
+This is because we can set up our x, y, and radius scales, x and y axis creators, svg with a main group element, and child group elements for our axises.
+The only scale we haven't set a domain for yet is our y scale, which we'll do in our chart update callback function.
 A quick note that I hard coded values for the domains of the x and radius scales to simplify things a bit.

 We now have our chart set up, and it's hungry for some data!

 ### The Chart Update Callback

-Next we'll add the code which utilizes D3's general update pattern to add data to the punchcard chart each time a new site is chosen from the dropdown.
-Note that this code block lives within the scope of the callback to `d3.on("statechange.chart")`, right below where we append the svg group for the x axis.
+Next we'll add the code which utilizes D3's general update pattern to add data to the punchcard chart.
+This will first happen within the `d3.csv` callback's `dispatch.call("statechange")`, and then each time a new site is chosen from the dropdown.
+Note that this code lives within the scope of the callback to `d3.on("statechange.chart")`, right below where we append the svg group for the x axis.

 {% highlight javascript %}
 // register a callback to be invoked which updates the chart when "statechange" occurs